 Is it legal to nurse in public?

-In the United States, breastfeeding is not only legal but also protected by federal law.
+In the United States, breastfeeding is legal and protected by federal law.
 In most states, women have the right to breastfeed their little ones in public.
-But even in states that do not state such rights in the books clearly, women still have the right to feed their baby whenever and wherever they want.
+But even in states that do not state such rights in the books clearly, women still have the right to feed their babies whenever and wherever they want.

-Exposing your breast with the purpose of nursing a baby is neither a criminal offense nor an indecent exposure.
+Exposing your breast to nurse a baby is neither a criminal offense nor an indecent exposure.
 Do not believe if you are told otherwise.
-In fact, some states may have additional laws for protecting nursing moms.
+Some states may even have additional laws for protecting nursing moms.

 Tips for breastfeeding in public places

 The postpartum period can be very stressful for new moms.
 Managing the responsibilities of a baby who is entirely dependent on you and accepting the sudden hormonal changes after motherhood can be daunting.
-This is the time where they can even become susceptible to severe levels of postpartum depression.
+This is when they can even become susceptible to severe levels of postpartum depression.

 Dementia statistics highlight stress and depression as the leading factors behind the condition.
-If moms are forced to stay home because they have to breastfeed their little one, it could worsen their mental state.
+It could worsen their mental state if moms are forced to stay home because they have to breastfeed their little ones.

-Thus, it is essential to give them the freedom to go out and unwind, so they can take their mind off stressors.
+Thus, giving them the freedom to go out and unwind to take their mind off stressors is essential.
 This also gives them more confidence when they have to breastfeed in public.
 Here are the top tips that could make this even easier.

 1. Practice makes perfect